MicrosoftDocs/learn/learn-pr/azure/create-azure-ad-test-environment/includes/3-setup-a-dedicated-test-azure-ad-tenant.md

 -->
 Recall that in the sales team dashboard example, your development team chose to setup a test environment in a separate Azure AD tenant.
 Some of the key factors for making this decision were:

 - You want to set up a CI/CD pipeline that automates building, testing, and deploying the web app.
-Creating test users and test app registrations in the tenant require in the production tenant are high-privilege operations, since they require admin permissions.
+Creating test users and test app registrations in the production tenant are high-privilege operations, since they require admin permissions.
-- The administrators reviewed your request for allowing the creation of test users and test data in the production tenant and did not approve.
+- The administrators reviewed your request for automatically creating test users and test data in the production tenant and did not approve.
 - Multi-factor authentication is required for all users in the production tenant.
 Automating sign-ins for integration testing will not be possible.
 - After some investigation, your team decided that the integration tests need to use a non-interactive flow, called Resource Owner Password Credential Grant (ROPC), to automatically sign in users for testing.
 Microsoft recommends that you *do not* use the ROPC flow in a production environment.